 9. Use Facebook Ads To Target Local Customers

 Facebook makes it easy for businesses to refine the audience of advertising campaigns with location targeting.
-By choosing to focus your ads exclusively on local consumers you are able to increase conversions and the efficiency of your marketing campaigns.
+By focusing your ads exclusively on local consumers, you can increase conversions and the efficiency of your marketing campaigns.